Wandalen/willbe/doc/version2.eng/README.md

 </details>
 <details>
   <summary><a href="./tutorial/SubmodulesLocal.md">Importing of local submodule</a></summary>
-  How to use local submodule from another module.
+  How to use local submodule from another module (supermodule).
 </details>
 <details>
   <summary><a href="./tutorial/SelectorsWithGlob.md">Selectors with globs</a></summary>
-  How to use selectors with globs
+  How to use selectors with globs.
 </details>
 <details>
   <summary><a href="./tutorial/AssertsUsing.md">How to use assertions</a></summary>